 Survey details help provide employees with a brief description or instructions to help them respond to the survey.
 For example, you can link to outside resources that give participants a better understanding of their expectations.
 You can also use the description to clarify language - such as a callout to keep their direct supervisor in mind whenever a question references the word "manager."
 Remember to keep it brief; longer descriptions can increase bias.
 Survey details will be shown to all participants before starting the survey and are accessible throughout.

-Employees that are survey admins can configure survey settings and have full access to the results.
+Survey admins can configure survey settings and have full access to the results.
 You can set admins on a per survey basis.
-This means that any employee can be an admin of a survey without having administrative access to other parts of Lattice (reviews, private feedback, etc.), including other onboarding or engagement surveys.
-You can come back to this step even after your survey has launched to add or remove any survey admins.
+This means that any employee can be an admin of a survey without having administrative access to other parts of Lattice (reviews, private feedback, etc.), including other surveys.
+You can return to this step after launching your survey to add or remove any survey admins.

 Survey due date